Listings: Children’s Activities

 Star Strikers FC: boys and girls of any ability can join Saturday School, Derek Dooley Sports and Community Centre, Weston View, Crookes, Saturdays, ages four to six, 10:30am-11:30am, seven to nine, 11.30am-12.30pm, 10-12 year olds 12;30pm -1:30pm and Tuesday evening sessions for ages 8-16, U- Mix Centre, Asline Road, Lowfield, 5pm- 6pm (£4 per session, contact Joe 07964227667, Andy 07770515110, email StarStrikers.24@gmail.com, www.starstrikersfc.co.uk).

 Broomhill Music: classes for ages 4+ led by a qualified and experienced music teacher, general musicianship groups for 4-6s and 6+; keyboard groups for 7+.
-Saturdays, Broomhill Methodist Church, Fulwood Road (free first session, www.broomhillmusic.co.uk, Helen Gaunt 2680862).
+Saturdays, Broomhill Methodist Church, Fulwood Road (free first session, www.broomhillmusic.co.uk, Jill Vincent, telephone 0114 2584048).

 Children’s Art Club: for ages 7-12 in small, friendly art class run by artist Gill Gathercole who will help develop artistic skills in a creative and fun way.
 Lots of drawing and painting also design, papier mache and claywork.
 Planet Pot, Hangingwater Road, Nethergreen, Mondays, 4.30pm-6pm (£7 per week, 07941 013307, ggpaint@yahoo.co,uk).